alexander-lebed/redux-app/README.md

 MERN (MongoDB, Express, React, Node.js) + react-redux, react-router

-###To run the app
+### To run the app

 **1. Up and run mongodb:**
 ```
 mongod --dbpath F:/STUFF/CRAP/mongodb/db
 ```
 **2. Start app:**
+install project dependencies
 ```
 yarn install
 ```

-to install project dependencies
+(optional, in separate terminal)  watch your code changes
 ```
 yarn build
 ```

-(optional) in one terminal to watch your code changes
+(in separate terminal) up and run server and UI
 ```
 yarn start-all`
 ```
-in separate terminal to up and run service and UI

-**3. browser opens with App tab**
+**3. browser opens new tab with the App**

 #### Create or use database in console